Sparpp/DarkMode/README.md

 </p>

 But it turns out you can fix that by changing the chrome flag from <strong>Enabled</strong> to <strong>Enabled with selective inversion of non-image elements</strong>

+Seems like I worked on this for nothing right?
+Well some websites still break here and there, with text becoming unreadable (as the background inverts colour but the text doesnt) which this extension can patch for me!

 Despite it all, this was still a good opportunity to practice my Javascript/CSS/HTML skills.